JoseEspinosa/BovReg-Reproducibility/README.md

 [Conda](https://docs.conda.io/projects/conda/en/latest/) or a containerization software such as [Docker](http://www.docker.com) or [Singularity](http://singularity.lbl.gov/).
-Any of these solutions can be used to sandbox software tools along with its dependencies, thus, enabling anyone to reproduce your results by running exactly the same computational environment.
+Any of these solutions can be used to sandbox software tools along with its dependencies, thus, enabling anyone to reproduce your results by running exactly the workflow in the same computational environment.
 Although you can create your own containers, an additional advantage of this approach is that many bioinformatic tools are already available as pre-build containers in public repositories.
 You can download ready-to-run containers from the [Biocontainers](https://biocontainers-edu.biocontainers.pro/en/latest/index.html) project.
 These community releases containers for bioinformatics tools in the three above-mentioned flavours (Conda, Docker and Singularity).